juangamella/causal-chamber/datasets/lt_spice_v1/README.md

 |:------------:|:-------------:|
 | [Light Tunnel Mk2](https://docs.causalchamber.ai/the-chambers/light-tunnel-mk2) | [linked\_leds](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_linked_leds.pdf) |

 This dataset contains the experimental data used in the 2026 paper ["*Identifying Causal Effects Using a Single Proxy Variable*"](https://arxiv.org/pdf/2604.09135) by Silvan Vollmer, Niklas Pfister and Sebastian Weichwald.
 The paper studies the problem of causal effect estimation when the confounder can only be indirectly observed through a noisy measurement (proxy).
 The authors use the [Light Tunnel Mk2](https://docs.causalchamber.ai/the-chambers/light-tunnel-mk2) from Causal Chamber® to evaluate their method on a real, physical system matching this setting.
-The setup, including the used chamber inputs, is shown in the figure below.
+The setup is shown in the figure below.

 ![The chamber setup for the paper.](https://cchamber-box.s3.eu-central-2.amazonaws.com/figure_setup.png)

-See the [documentation](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_linked_leds.pdf) of the linked\_leds configuration for a detailed description of all variables and the causal ground-truth graph of the physical system.
+See the [documentation](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_linked_leds.pdf) of the linked\_leds configuration for a detailed description of the variables and the complete causal ground-truth graph of the physical system.
 The table below describes the experiments in the dataset.

 | Experiment             | Generator                                    | Description |
 |:----------------------:|:--------------------------------------------:|:------------|